What's on in the Port for NAIDOC Week

 Advertisement

-July 4: Murrook Cultural Centre, Nelson Bay Road, Williamtown.
+Date TBC: Nelson Bay foreshore, Victoria Parade, Nelson Bay.
 Time: 10am-2pm.
 Cost: Free.

-Family fun activities, information stalls, entertainment and a barbecue.
-Open to the community to attend.
+Hosted by Worimi Local Aboriginal Land Council and Worimi Conservation Lands along the Nelson Bay Foreshore.
+Rescheduled from July 6 due to rain.

-March from the war memorial in Jacaranda Avenue, along William Street to the Port Stephens Council administration building in Adelaide Street.
-To be followed at 8.30am by a flag raising and smoking ceremony in the courtyard.
+Hosted by Karuah Local Aboriginal Land Council at Karuah community hall.
+Rescheduled from July 7 due to rain.

-July 5 and 8: Raymond Terrace Library and Tomaree Library.
+July 8: Raymond Terrace Library and Tomaree Library.
 Time: 10am-2pm.
 Cost: Free.

 Join First Nations family history specialists Melissa Jackson and Kerry-Ann Tape for our Connecting Culture: Tracing Ancestors workshop for mob.
 They will introduce you to the State Library's diverse family history collections.
 Live streamed by State Library of NSW.